WINUprj/CMPUT412/README.md

 Course project repository.

 ## Update Log
+#### 12/Feb/2023:
+- Added all the Exercise 2 codes under directory `exercise2`.
+- File/directory descriptions in `exercise2`:
+    - `l2p2`: External repo which contains the code for exercise 2 part 1.1 and 1.2.
+    - `if_bag_best.bag`: Bag file with respect to initial robot frame.
+    - `wf_bag_best.bag`: Bag file with respect to world frame.

 #### 22/Jan/2023:
 - Added all the Exercise 1 codes under directory `exercise1`.
 - File/directory descriptions in `exercise1`: